The Grating Key to Eternal Bliss

 I apprised my wife of what had happened and she started crying.
 So I did the only thing I could at the moment.
 I patted her on the shoulder and comforted her.
 “Have faith in God and be patient, for one day we will return.”

-We weren’t given enough time ...Read more
+We weren’t given ...Read more

 The Olives and the Strangers